 Have you noticed that nearly everyone who writes about the legal profession and practice management these days seems fixated on innovation?
 Either that or leadership—but mostly innovation.
 Here’s our theory: When people start talking about innovation, it’s a polite way of saying, “Ach!
 I hate the way things are around here!”
 Just as talking about leadership is a polite way of saying, “Someone needs to fix things!”

 Which doesn’t mean that Attorney at Work is anti-innovation.
 Very, very far from it!
 We’re absolutely nuts about creative thinking and creative doing.
 Just to prove it, this Friday’s Five focuses on, you guessed it: innovation and creativity.
 This, believe us, is just the tip of the iceberg.

 2. Innovation pays.
 Law21 blogger Jordan Furlong is quite renowned for his thinking on new business models for the practice of law (and he’s been at the center of several innovation efforts in the legal profession, too).
-Recently he wrote about some of the lawyers, law firms and law-related organizations that have made a splash by creating something different.
+He often writes about the lawyers, law firms and law-related organizations that have made a splash by creating something different.
 You can’t read about them without thinking about what could be in your own practice as well.

 3. Our little grey cells.
 If you’ve been working in a law firm for even a little while, you know that thinking of the big ideas isn’t even half the battle.
 Implementing is by far the greater challenge, and consultants will tell you it has something to do with how lawyers are trained to think.
 Allison Wolf says, “The next and most important area for innovation in law firms is … turning our attention to maximizing the output of … our little grey cells.”
 She recommends five simple practices that work to transform your energy levels, allowing you to maximize your capacity for higher reasoning.